dvreeze/try-scalameta/README.rst

       --files=/path/to/source-directory-2-to-include

-The "classpath" setting must point to the parent directory of "META-INF/semanticdb", so typically of "META-INF/semanticdb/src/main/scala".
-The optional "files" settings can be used to control exactly which source directories are in scope.
+The "classpath" setting must point to the parent directory of "META-INF/semanticdb", so typically of "META-INF/semanticdb/src/main/scala" (where the generated "*.scala.semanticdb" files live).
+The optional "files" settings can be used to control exactly which source directories are in scope as input for the scalafix rules.
+See for example `scalafix CLI`_.

 Hence, with a small collection of ad-hoc Scalafix rules and corresponding config files, meta-programming can be applied to large code bases, provided their builds are set up to generate SemanticDB output